 - Are evaluated against your Conditional Access policies.
 If the device isn’t compliant, then it won’t have access to your VPN server or your on-premises network.

 You can install multiple Linux servers to support Microsoft Tunnel, and combine servers into logical groups called Sites.
 Each server can join a single Site.
 When you configure a Site, you’re defining a connection point for devices to use when they access the tunnel.
 Sites require a Server configuration that you’ll define and assign to the Site.
-The Server configuration is applied to each server you add to that Site, simplifying the configuration of additional servers.
+The Server configuration is applied to each server you add to that Site, simplifying the configuration of more servers.

 To direct devices to use the tunnel, you create and deploy a VPN policy for Microsoft Tunnel.
-This policy is a device configuration VPN profile that uses the Microsoft Tunnel for its connection type.
+This policy is a device configuration VPN profile that uses Microsoft Tunnel for its connection type.

 Features of the VPN profiles for the tunnel include: